 COMPLETE GUIDE: Start Funding Your Travel Through Teaching English

-This generation has really turned travelling into the next level, it’s not only a hobby or a break from the usual 9-5 day job.
+This generation has really turned travelling to the next level, it’s not only a hobby or a break from the usual 9-5 day job.
 Travelling is now, a lifestyle.
-More and more people from the different culture background and parts of the world have jumped on the bandwagon to see the world and explore its diverse culture.
+More and more people from the different cultural background and parts of the world have jumped on the bandwagon to see the world and explore its diverse culture.
 Personally, I am one of these travellers who found a safe haven on teaching to fund my interest in travelling.
 I managed to travel Vietnam and learn Vietnamese culture through teaching young kids and living with a local host family.

 If you are wondering if you could actually start funding your travel through teaching English, it is definitely possible.
 In this article, you will find how you can work as a teacher in a foreign country and save up money to fund your travel.
 You can also find the list of countries in high demand of English teachers or how to teach English abroad.

 BE A QUALIFIED ENGLISH TEACHER